I wanted to share this Quora question I answered last week.

 Network, network, and network

-You may have a gold mine already with the people you know.
-The best way they can help you is being as specific as possible.
-Assuming you are trying to get your foot in the door, see if you can find within your network an HR employee.
-He or she can get your resume to a person instead of applying on line and being in a batch of 100+ resumes.
+You may have a gold mine already with the people you know who can help you by telling them a position you want and the company you want to work for.
+Assuming you are trying to get your foot in the door, see if you can find within your network an employee who works for the company for you to talk to the HR manager.

-You can get to know HR professionals on LinkedIn and Facebook groups.
+You can get to know HR professionals on LinkedIn and Facebook groups, as well as the paid national and local groups.
 If there are some in your hometown, it’s a plus.
-Getting to know them and for them knowing, liking, and trusting you gives you access your competition won’t have.
+Getting to know them and for them to know, like, and trust you give you access your competition won’t have.

-Many times they can put you in touch with active alumni who are still connected with the school for the sole purpose of helping graduates with opportunities.
-If not, they full of resources and strategies to help you with your job search.
+They can often put you in touch with active alums who are still connected with the school for the sole purpose of helping graduates with opportunities.
+If you need more resources and strategies to help you with your job search, they have resources and strategies to help you with your job search.

-Since it’s summer, things may be slightly slow with employee vacations, you can even contact an office and just ask for 10 minutes of a hiring manager’s time to ask for information about the position (don’t ask for the job, don’t offer your resume UNLESS they ask you).
+Since it’s summer, things will slow down for various reasons.
+You can ask an office for 10 minutes of a hiring manager’s time to ask for information about the position (don’t ask for the job, only offer your resume if they ask you).
+I know people who contacted HR managers through LinkedIn.
 You want to use the information as intel to shape your narrative in selling yourself to other companies.
-Most of all, use it as a chance to build a business relationship.
+Most of all, use it to build a business relationship.

-Overall, whatever field you choose your presence off and online must show an interest in the field.
-It’s not an easy field to get into even if you’re passionate about it.
-But it can be done.
+Overall, whatever field you choose, your presence off and online must show an interest in the area.
+It’s a challenging field, even if you’re passionate about it.
 It just takes a little time and work.
-But again, it is your networking will determine your chances better than any other way.
+But again, your networking will determine your chances better than any other way.

 About Mark Anthony Dyson